Charleston County poll workers gearing up for elections

 Kate Everingham became a U.S. citizen several years ago and says when she got her citizenship, she knew she wanted to learn more about the election process.

-Thats why she applied to be a poll worker and she’s been doing it for 7 years.
+That’s why she applied to be a poll worker and she’s been doing it for seven years.

 “My favorite part is helping voters.
 If they’re frustrated or have any issues, helping them get through the process,” Everingham said.